 What information do we collect?

 The types of personal information we might ask for may include your name, address, gender, email address, telephone number, credit/debit card or direct debit details (if you are buying anything through us such as membership or anything from our shop):

 How do we use your information?

-We will always ask you if you want to give us your information, and ask your permission about how we use it.
+We will always ask you if you want to give us your personal details, and ask your permission about how we use it.

 If you agree, we will use the information that you give to us